schyen/MetaboMate/README.md

 ### Installation Notes for R beginners

-There might come up **warning messages** (eg. 'unknown time zone').
+There might come up **warning messages** (eg. *time zone unknown*).
 These are not a problem! :pray:
 However, **error messages** are a problem as these stop the installation process.

 #### Solutions to common error messages:

 >`Installation failed: 'exdir' does not exist`

-Workspace directory not writable, change location of the workspace
+Workspace directory not writable, change the location of the workspace

 >`Dependency package missing`